-(3) Useful lives of property, plant and equipment and intangible assets
+(2) Useful lives of property, plant and equipment and intangible assets

-Property, plant and equipment are depreciated mainly using the straight-line method over their useful lives or estimated payback periods in accordance with the actual conditions of each business.
-Intangible assets subject to amortization are amortized using the straight-line method over the periods expected to provide future economic benefits.
-In the future, changes in useful lives as a result of obsolescence due to technological innovation, changes in usage and revision of available period associated with change in a business environment may have significant impact on the consolidated financial position and operating results from the following year ending March 31, 2022.
+Property, plant and equipment are depreciated using the straight-line method over their useful lives or estimated payback periods in accordance with the actual conditions of each business.
+Amortizable intangible assets are amortized using the straight-line method over their useful lives in which the asset's future economic benefits are expected to be consumed.

+In the future, changes in useful lives as a result of obsolescence and changes in usage of facilities due to technological innovation and changes in the business environment may have significant impact on the consolidated financial position and operating results from the following year ending March 31, 2023.

 The breakdown is described in "(1) The breakdown of property, plant and equipment" and "(3) The breakdown of goodwill and intangible assets" of "4.
 Notes to Consolidated Statement of Financial Position."

-(4) Impairment of property, plant & equipment, goodwill and intangible assets
+(3) Impairment of property, plant & equipment, goodwill and intangible assets